By Andrea Pineda-Salgado

 New York’s increasing rent and food prices have made it difficult for the average single New Yorker to afford to live within the five boroughs; around 53% of New Yorkers are rent-burned, which means they spend over 30% of their paycheck on rent alone.
 The cost of living in New York City is even more burdensome for young low-income expectant mothers.
 While these mothers are trying to do the best they can to provide for their babies, it is impossible to set them up for success while living in poverty.
 Holly Fogle runs Nido de Esperanza, a nonprofit that seeks to break the cycle of poverty by providing additional care during the first 1,000 days of a child’s life.
 She says the first 1,000 days are the most important in terms of growth and development, and by financially helping women during their first years as mothers, a child’s life will be impacted greatly.

 Holly Fogle, creator of the Bridge Project.
-Photo: The Bridge Project
+Photo courtesy of the Bridge Project.

 Fogle had worked with Nido de Esperanza for eight years providing low-income mothers with parental education, however, when the pandemic hit Nido de Esperanza wasn’t meeting their needs fast enough.
 During this moment of crisis, the women weren’t in need of parenting classes, but they needed the basics to survive like formula, diapers and food.
 In a time where many of these mothers were losing work and income, Fogle thought the easiest way to help was by giving them cash.